+Although monoids are useful, they don't capture all the properties that interest us.
 For example, the Division Theorem requires two operations: multiplication (by the quotient) and addition (of the remainder).
-So, there is no "Division Theorem for Monoids"; it simply doesn't make sense in the context.
+But monoids think about only one operation!
+So, there is no "Division Theorem for Monoids"; it simply doesn't make sense.
 If we want to generalize the Division Theorem to other sets, we will need a more specialized structure.
 We will actually meet one later!
 (Section 7.4.)